Dimethoxy/Disflux/README.md

 ## 🔐 Privacy

 **Disflux** is built with privacy in mind.
 It **does not collect any personal data** or send any telemetry.
 We are committed to **never sharing or selling your data**.
-However, some features that require networking may affect your privacy.
-We want to be transparent about these and explain how they work.

 ### Update Checking

-On certain systems, **Disflux** may attempt to connect to the internet to check for updates.
-This process is entirely anonymous, and **no personal information is sent** during the check.
+On certain systems, **Disflux** includes a lightweight, anonymous update notification system.
+This system checks if a new version is available by sending a simple GET request to our server for the latest version string.
+The check is performed locally, with no personal data being sent or stored.

 ### Disabling Update Notifications